wjzhengsh/blockchain/howto/ibp-console-import-nodes.md

 - Click the **Upload JSON** button to skip the manual entry of the information and browse to the JSON file that was exported from the console where the CA was created.
 - Set the admin identity for the CA by clicking **Existing identity** and selecting the CA admin identity from your console wallet.

+Optionally, when you import a CA, you can also specify the credentials for the additional TLS CA if one is included.

 After you have imported the CA into the console, you can use your CA to create new identities and generate the necessary certificates to operate your components and submit transactions to the network.
 To learn more, see [Managing certificate authorities](/docs/services/blockchain/howto/ibp-console-identities.html#ibp-console-identities-manage-ca).